RokayaOthman/compilers-design-projects/scanner/README.md

 # Lexical Scanner for C Code

 This program implements **simple lexical analyzer (scanner)** for  C source code.
-It reads a C file, identifies each lexeme (token), classifies it (e.g., keyword, identifier, operator, numbers, delimiter), and prints the result.
+It reads a C file, identifies each lexeme (token), classifies it (e.g., keyword, identifier, operator , numbers , delimiter), and prints the result.

 ## Overview :